-Stage 1: Initialization
+Stage 1: Initialization (largely completed)

-During the initialization stage, the Company's focus on building its brand and honing its rating framework and analytics.
-To accomplish this, the Company will be partnering with reinsurers to increase its visibility as well as assimilate its data analytics into the reinsurers' value chain.
-Potential engagements include underwriting enhancement, market segmentation, product design as well as facilitation of claims review and adjudication.
-Revenue during this time will be sourced mainly from offering proprietary rating system and related services that are customized to fit the Company's reinsurer partners' specific needs.
-Furthermore, establishing collaborative facilities with reinsurers allows the Company to integrate posterior information (claims, underwriting experience, and campaign feedback) for improving its scoring / measurement system.
+During the initialization stage, the Company's focus has been on building its brand and honing its rating framework and analytics.
+To accomplish this, the Company is partnering with reinsurers to increase its visibility as well as assimilate its data analytics into the reinsurers' value chain.
+Engagements include, among various other initiatives, underwriting enhancement, market segmentation and product design..
+Revenue during this time has been sourced mainly from offering proprietary rating system and related services that are customized to fit the Company's reinsurer partners' specific needs.
+Furthermore, establishing collaborative facilities with reinsurers has allowed the Company to integrate posterior information (claims and underwriting experience, for example) and further improve its scoring/measurement system.